• About

 Photo by Scott Hess

-Katherine J. Rinehart, author of Petaluma: A History in Architecture, is a consulting historian who holds an MA in History from Sonoma State University.
-She is the former manager of the Sonoma County History & Genealogy Library and Sonoma County Archives and co-chair of the Advocates for the Sonoma County Archives.
+Katherine J. Rinehart, author of Petaluma: A History in Architecture and co-author of The Petaluma River: A Sketch Journal and Brief Historical Overview, is a consulting historian with an MA in History from Sonoma State University and founder of the Petaluma Signs Project.
+She previously managed the Sonoma County History & Genealogy Library and Sonoma County Archives and is co-chair of the Advocates for the Sonoma County Archives.

-For more than 26 years, she has worked in various positions within the fields of special collections and archives, historic preservation, heritage tourism, and interpretation.
+With over 30 years of experience, she has held various roles within special collections and archives, historic preservation, heritage tourism, and interpretation.

-Ms. Rinehart specializes in house history documentation, archival organization, general research services, teaching, writing, and exhibit creation.
+Ms. Rinehart specializes in house history documentation, archival organization, general research, teaching, writing, and creating exhibits.

 Katherine is proud to be an official Petaluma Good Egg — an honor bestowed annually to individuals who have advanced the story of Petaluma’s unique and fascinating past and contributed to the positive promotion of Petaluma.